 Once every three years, the Atmospheric Radiation Measurement (ARM) Climate Research Facility undergoes an extensive external review by a panel selected by the U.S. Department of Energy (DOE).
 The latest review was April 12 and 13 in Gaithersburg, Maryland.

-In May, the ARM Facility received a letter outlining the findings of the triennial review panel from Gary Geernaert, director of the Climate and Environmental Sciences Division (CESD) in the U.S. Department of Energy (DOE) Office of Biological and Environmental Research (BER).
+In May, the ARM Facility received a letter outlining the findings of the triennial review panel from Gary Geernaert, director of the Earth and Environmental Systems Sciences Division (EESSD) in the U.S. Department of Energy (DOE) Office of Biological and Environmental Research (BER).

 “The review is quite positive,” says ARM Technical Director Jim Mather.
 “While the review is very good, the reviewers have identified areas where we can improve—many of which are priorities that we are already working on and that we discussed during the review.”